Non-destructive testing (NDT) at Technomix.

 In which industries is magnetic particle testing typically used?

-Magnetic particle testing is used wherever safety- or function-relevant components made of ferromagnetic materials must be reliably inspected for cracks, including:
+Magnetic particle testing is used wherever safety- or function-critical components made of ferromagnetic materials must be reliably inspected for cracks, including in:

 • Mechanical and plant engineering